Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

   })
 })
 ```
+We created a Fastify plugin to set up our database connection using Sequelize, an ORM for Node.js.
+Inside the plugin, we initialize a Sequelize instance configured to use SQLite (dialect) with a local file (database.db) as storage, and we disable logging for cleaner output.
+We then attach this instance to Fastify using fastify.decorate('sequelize', sequelize), making it accessible throughout the application.
+Finally, we add an onClose hook to gracefully close the database connection when the server shuts down.

-**Define a User Model** We create a User model to represent the user table, including methods for password hashing and verification.
+**Define a User Model**
+We create a User model to represent the user table, including methods for password hashing and verification.

 **models/user.js:**
 ```
 const { Model, DataTypes } = require('sequelize')
-const bcrypt = require('bcrypt')

 module.exports = (sequelize) => {
   class User extends Model {
     async setPassword(password) {
-      this.password_hash = await bcrypt.hash(password, 10)
+      this.password_hash = await fastify.argon2.hash(password)
     }

     async checkPassword(password) {
-      return bcrypt.compare(password, this.password_hash)
+      return fastify.argon2.verify(this.password_hash, password)
     }
   }